Webb Lab People

 E-mail: jacqueline_webb “at” uri.edu

-- Associate Editor, Journal of Morphology, Biological Bulletin
+• Associate Editor, Journal of Morphology and Biological Bulletin

-- Member, Board of Trustees, and Chair, Board of Trustees Education Committee – SEA Education Association (Woods Hole, MA)
+• Member of the Corporation – SEA Education Association (Woods Hole, MA)

 Recent article in URI’s Momentum Magazine – Click HERE.